AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-12-27-microexpress-nio2.md

 - We call `.write` on the channel.
 That thing *does not actually write* data out to the socket.
 To send it to the socket, the channel must be *flushed*.
   Which is why we send the response `.end` via `writeAndFlush`.
-- When sending byte data (the content of the response), Swift NIO usually expects us to use a [ByteBuffer](https://github.com/apple/swift-nio/blob/1.1.0/Sources/NIO/ByteBuffer-core.swift#L86).
+- When sending byte data (the content of the response), SwiftNIO usually expects us to use a [ByteBuffer](https://github.com/apple/swift-nio/blob/1.1.0/Sources/NIO/ByteBuffer-core.swift#L86).
   That thing is again very similar to a Foundation [Data](https://developer.apple.com/documentation/foundation/data) object.
 - The final detail is that we close the channel (aka connection) after the last `writeAndFlush`.
-But we cannot just immediately close the connection, because the writes may not have happend yet.
+We cannot just immediately close the connection, because the writes may not have happend yet.
-  Hence we attach to the [Future](https://github.com/apple/swift-nio/blob/1.1.0/Sources/NIO/EventLoopFuture.swift#L208) returned by `writeAndFlush` and close the channel after that has completed (`then`).
+  Hence we attach to the [Future](https://github.com/apple/swift-nio/blob/1.1.0/Sources/NIO/EventLoopFuture.swift#L208) returned by `writeAndFlush` and close the channel after that has completed (`flatMap`).

 ### Summary: Step 1